User Experience (UX) in the Digital World

 User Experience and SEO

 User experience is achieved with defined standards and rules of SEO.
 If you meet the requirements, users are bound to have a pleasurable experience on your site.
 This includes content with simple sentences, using consistent headings, easy navigation and other.
-Good interrelation between them always brings the best results forward.
-Let’s explore some of the parameters that impact both SEO and user experience below.

 Picture 4.
 Elements for good SEO performance